lobocv/blog/content/blog/posts/dev_environment/index.md

 ### Accessing the Development Environment

-To make it fast and simple to get going, I write a bash script that starts the dev container and enters it's shell:
+To make it fast and simple to get going, I write a bash script that starts the container(s) and enters the development containers shell:

 **devshell.sh**
 ```bash